-A Department of Home Affairs (formerly Department of Infrastructure, Transport, Cities and Regional Development) approved document which describes the manner in which security measures and initiatives will be implemented to safeguard against acts of unlawful interference to people, aircraft, airport infrastructure and equipment at the Airport.
+A Department of Home Affairs approved document which describes the manner in which security measures and initiatives will be implemented to safeguard against acts of unlawful interference to people, aircraft, airport infrastructure and equipment at the Airport.

 User

 An Airside User or a Terminal User - an entity can be both an Airside User and a Terminal User.